The Future of Liberty

 David Keene (00:54:42):

-Right?
+Right.
 Makes today's discourse seem actually civilized.
-Then when the things developed and all of a sudden newspapers became the conveyor belt for advertising, and it was the advertisers who said, we don't want to be advertising in this polemical rag.
-We want you to be on box.
+Then when things developed and all of a sudden newspapers became the conveyor belt for advertising, it was the advertisers who said, we don’t want to be advertising in this polemical rag.
+We want you to be on the box.

 Mitch Daniels (00:55:05):

-Maybe the broadest possible audience with all kinds of people in it.
-Exactly.
-So we, Walter Kronkite's audience had every kind of person in it.
+They want the broadest possible audience with all kinds of people in it.
+Walter Cronkite’s audience had every kind of person in it.

 David Keene (00:55:11):

-And that what led to the objective press.
-Then you had the thing that destroyed the newspaper business was Craigslist because the most profitable part of any newspaper was the classifieds.
-You don't think about that, but they were gone.
+That’s what led to the objective press.
+The thing that destroyed the newspaper business was Craigslist because the most profitable part of any newspaper was the classifieds.
+You don’t think about that, but they’re gone.

 (00:55:28):

-And then all of a sudden you had these papers that were couldn't convert to the new technology and stuff.
-And a journalistic corporate mindset is next to the law enforcement, maybe the hardest one to change.
-So you had papers that just couldn't adjust, and the only ones that were being successful were ones who picked out a boutique audience.
-Now, you could target in the New York Times, which was losing money, was only being bailed out by this Mexican billionaire was one of 'em.
-And then the Washington Post existed because of a college that you bought when you were at Purdue.
-And then when the Obama administration went after those colleges, they decided, we better sell this paper because we can't make any money.
+Then all of a sudden you had these papers that couldn't convert to the new technology.
+A journalistic corporate mindset, next to the law enforcement, may be the hardest one to change.
+So you had papers that just couldn’t adjust, and the only ones that were successful were ones who picked out a boutique audience.
+Now, you could target the New York Times, which was losing money, only being bailed out by this Mexican billionaire, was one of them.
+Then the Washington Post existed because of a college that you bought when you were at Purdue.
+Then when the Obama administration went after those colleges, they decided, we better sell this paper because we can’t make any money.

 (00:56:18):

 So you had to pick out a boutique audience.
-I was as, as the last five years of my working career, I was the commentary editor for the Washington Times, and I was the fellow who was editor of the Tennesseean and the first John Sehal or the first editor of us today.
-I had gone down to see him.
-He was a good friend, and he thought I was coming for advice.
-I wasn't.
-But he said, your paper can survive because you have a boutique audience.
+For the last five years of my working career, I was the commentary editor for the Washington Times.
+Before that, I had been the editor of the Tennessean, and John Seigenthaler was the first editor of USA Today.
+I went down to see him.
+He was a good friend, and he thought I was coming for advice, but I wasn’t.
+He said, your paper can survive because you have a boutique audience.
 Unless you screw that up and drive the conservatives away, they'll continue to cry.
-He said, the New York Times can exist as the newspaper because there are people that think they have to have it on Sunday morning with their muffins.
-He said, but most papers don't have it.
+He said the New York Times can exist as a newspaper because there are people that think they have to have it on Sunday morning with their muffins.
+He said, but most papers don’t have it.
 And the Times was losing money and decided to become basically the spokesman for progressive America.
 So when the Trump thing ended, things got bad.
 So then they converted to racism and they actually had meetings with us.
-We have to do this because once you've developed a boutique audience, that's the audience you have to satisfy.
+You have to do it because once you've developed a boutique audience, that’s the audience you have to satisfy.

 Mitch Daniels (00:57:26):